Why less is more

 Have you noticed how large the portion sizes are when you go out to eat at a local restaurant?
 The plates are often packed full of food.
 Yummy food, sure, but do we really need as much food as they put on our plate?
 Of course not.

 Scale back your portion sizes and you will see so many benefits.
 Weight loss, more energy, and of course, smaller grocery bills (when you make meals at home).
 Just because you might have food left on your plate, doesn’t mean you need to finish it.

 The fewer things you own, the fewer things you need to take care of.
 Don’t try to impress others with how much stuff you have.
 Impress them with your personality!

-Less possessions means less time cleaning, fixing and picking up those items.
+Fewer possessions mean less time cleaning, fixing, and picking up those items.
 Use that time for something more rewarding, like spending time with your family and friends.